atsaloli/cicd/gitlab-ci/01-setting-up-ci/20-installing-gitlab-ci.md

 sudo apt-get install -y gitlab-ci-multi-runner
 ```

-## Add gitlab-runner to the docker group
+## Add gitlab-runner to the docker group to allow the non-root user gitlab-runner to use Docker

 ```
 sudo usermod -aG docker gitlab-runner
 ```